What is the difference between a fire advisory, fire restriction, fire ban and a forest area closure?

-This level acts as a higher level or warning before a fire ban.
+Fire Restriction - This level acts as a higher level of warning before a fire ban.
 Certain types of burning will be restricted, while certain types will be allowed.
-Backyard/recreational fire pits are permitted under a fire restriction.
+It is important to read the details of the fire restriction, as they will vary from municipality to municipality.

-This level is usually put in place when a municipality has taken steps to restrict or prohibit certain types of fire use within that area.
-Fire bans include a ban on backyard/recreational fire pits.
+Fire Ban - A fire ban is usually put in place when a municipality has taken steps to restrict or prohibit most or all types of fire use within that area.
+It is important to read the details of the fire ban very closely, as they can vary from place to place.

 Fines or Penalties